How to get rid of plantar warts

 5. Repeat these steps once or twice a day until the wart goes away.

 It can take as long as three months for the wart to go away.
-Once the wart is gone, continue treatment for another week or two to help prevent it from growing back.
+Once the wart is gone, you may need to continue treatment for another week or two in order to help prevent it from growing back.

 Home remedies for warts